zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

 Each user can use Zulip with [their preferred language](/help/change-your-language).
-In addition, if your organization has a primary language other than American English, you can set the notifications language for the organization.
+In addition, if your organization has a primary language other than American English, you can set the language for automated messages and emails for the organization.
 This setting:

 * Determines the language used for automated messages sent to streams by [Notification